 Harness the power of HR and drive change within your organization.

-● Written by an author who has demonstrated an art to generating large amounts of useful information through understandable and contemporary means.
+Written by an author who has demonstrated an art for generating large amounts of useful information through understandable and contemporary means.

 Rita Trehan is a highly successful former Fortune 200 Chief Human Resources Officer turned Global HR and Transformation Consultant with a long track record of helping companies worldwide improve operational efficiency, performance, consistency and profits.
 Rita is a British national and now resides in the US.

 This book is an engaging, enjoyable and informative read.
 It will help any HR Leader turn their organizational house into a home.
 For years HR has been living in the organization and being told ‘what goes where’.
 This book provides tools and applications to not only design but help build their organization, starting from the foundations.

 Rita’s pinpoint analysis of the role HR plays in businesses is not only integral to the HR function but essential for 21st century corporations looking to transform their organizations.
 This book is a great read for CEOs and HR professionals alike.
 Rita offered invaluable advice and support to me in her time at AES and no doubt will continue to do so for C-suite executives around the world.

 Paul Hanrahan, CEO, Globeleq & Director, Ingredion

 Rita has a fantastic grasp of how HR can be used to leverage greater revenue and output across business sectors.
 There is no doubt that HR is the main driver of capacity.